The Right/Wrong Way

 We can’t possibly begin to fight those fronts if we’re busy fighting each other.
 As fun as a few friendly rivalries can be, they must stay friendly rivalries and not become real political ones.
 The moment we take our eyes off the land to glare at each other it’ll be gone, bought up and developed right under our noses.
 We may disagree on just how best to enjoy the land, but we can all agree that the land still needs to be there for it to be enjoyed.

-So I may sneer at the glampers as I drive past them on the mountain, but I will stand shoulder to shoulder with them when that mountains comes under threat.
+So I may sneer at the glampers as I drive past them on the mountain, but I will stand shoulder to shoulder with them when that mountain comes under threat.

 Who knows?
 Maybe one day we’ll sit around a campfire together and compare notes on fridges.

-Rachel Cockayne is a recent graduate of the University of Utah English Department.
-She has a fascination for stories, the land we live on, and how we tell stories about the land we live on.
-She currently lives in Salt Lake City and enjoys frequent excursions along the highways and byways of Utah.
+Rachel Buck-Cockayne is a recent graduate of the University of Utah English Department.
+They have a fascination for stories, the land we live on, and how we tell stories about the land we live on.
+They currently live in Salt Lake City and enjoy frequent excursions along the highways and byways of Utah.